 How to apply for a mortgage with USAA

 - Get preapproved in minutes.
 Tell USAA about your finances and where you want to move.
-They’ll check your credit to reduce the chance of getting denied later, and you’ll get a shopping letter that might help with seller negotiations.
+They’ll perform a hard credit pull to reduce the chance of getting denied later, and you’ll get a preapproval letter that might help with seller negotiations.